tiepdotme/redant-home/portfolio/12wbt.markdown

     title: My Stats (Mobile)
 ---

-[12WBT.com]({{ page.project_url }}) - an extremely successful online health and fitness platform.

-Unless live in a cave, or (like me) you have very few friends, you probably know someone that has done 12WBT.
-Or perhaps you've done it yourself.
-12WBT is Australia's most successful health and fitness platform, with a large number of members coming back again and again.

-#### In a snapshot:

-- <a href="http://www.afr.com/business/media-and-marketing/michelle-bridges-empire-of-body-transformation-20140123-jysoq">Really successful</a> health & fitness platform, featuring an Australian celebrity Michelle Bridges (Biggest Loser)
+[12WBT is a very successful health & fitness platform, featuring a comprehensive fitness and nutrition program created by Australian celebrity trainer Michelle Bridges (Biggest Loser).

+What started life as a basic MVP is now a fully fledged lifestyle platform, with thousands of active members at any one time.
+Members sign-up for a 3 month “round” which gives them access to a personalised weekly plan for exercise, meal planning and mindset.
+Members feel fully supported on their transformation journey with tailored dynamic content, including a weekly motivational video session with Michelle Bridges.

+#### Project snapshot:

-- A round takes 12 weeks to do, plus a 4 week "preseason".
-All content is behind a paywall, and cost is $199
+- A round takes 12 weeks to complete, plus a 4 week "preseason"
+- All workout and nutrition content is behind a paywall
-- Very popular, with hundreds of thousands of people hitting the platform.
-Big concurrent traffic surges due to the event based nature (eg: everyone weighs in on the same day)
+- Thousands of users login to the platform every day.
+There are weekly traffic surges due to the event based nature (eg: the weekly weigh in)
+- There are also transactional peak periods aligned with marketing activity, this reaches a peak prior to the closure of sign-ups for each round
 - All content is personalised and delivered via web, PDF, email and mobile app
 - Connects with devices such as Fitbit, as well as other platforms like MyFitnessPal